Bambu-Research-Group/RFID-Tag-Guide/README.md

 ### Sniffing the tag data (legacy method)

+Before the above script was created, tag data had to be obtained by sniffing the data between the RFID tag and the AMS.

 To read how to obtain the tag data using the legacy sniffing method, see the [TagSniffing.md](./TagSniffing.md).

 ## Tag Documentation